Research

 1. Determine How Many Backlinks You Need

 You’ll need an SEO tool to determine how many links you need to rank.
-(Or you can have a link building service do that for you.)
+(Or you can have a link-building partner do that for you.)

 Comparison of easy and medium difficulty keywords on Ahrefs